 538 LS of Corby and Fletcher running through woods.
 Swipe to...

-After the chaos of Sidney and the woman, we return to the main, surface story, the conflict between just getting home and Mac wanting to give his life heroic purpose, which means convincing the others that there is meaning in their lost souls being so close to an enemy General.
-He wants an opportunity to distinguish himself for himself, which will mean offering himself up as a decoy.
+After the chaos of Sidney and the woman, we return to the main story, which has now clearly evolved from just getting home to the conflict between just getting home and Mac wanting to give his life heroic purpose, which means convincing the others that there is meaning in their lost souls being so close to an enemy General.
+He wants an opportunity to distinguish himself, if only for himself, for his own sake, providing him a meaning for having existed, which will mean offering himself up as a decoy.
 He doesn't even propose himself as being the one to kill the General.
 He will only be part of a plan that will gain others that opportunity.
 He later ruminates on how no one will give him glory, and it's okay.
-He believes they are serendipitously where they are so that, as soldiers, they can make a difference, and as we later learn that difference has to do with removing from the world an individual whose purpose in life has become the creation of slaughter, who professes being so used to war that peace is a disappointment.
+He believes they are serendipitously where they are so that, as soldiers, they can make a difference, and as we later learn that difference has to do with removing from the world an individual whose purpose in life has become the creation of slaughter, who professes being so accustomed to war that peace is a disappointment.
 Who feels trapped.
 Who seems to be longing for death to find him.

 Thank god Frank Silvera was in this movie.
 Kenneth Harp is just awful.
 The man just can't act.
 At all.

 CORBY: Why?
 They always corner me with that why.
 If I knew a decent answer to it, I'd shout it, publish it, write it on walls with chalk.

 MAC: Do it for me.

 511-513 no dialogue

 CORBY: Well, we have nothing to lose but our futures.

 CORBY: Why?
 The only reason is to hunt for the reason.
 But can I stand in the way of a man with a reason to die?

 MAC: You'll do it.
 Won't you, Corby?
 Do it for me.